JoshuaSimpson/personal-readme/README.md

 ![Waving hello gif](whale-gif.gif)

-I've been at AND for a cumulative 25 months (I lose count), having spent some time at a startup for a year in the middle.
-I'm a developer with a very generalist set of skills, skills ~~that make me a nightmare for people like you~~ ranging from Java and Ruby to tools and techniques that lie in the 'DevOps arena', and a handful of topics between.
+I've been at Otto for roughly 5 months, with my previous job being at a consultancy called AND Digital.
+I'm a developer with a very generalist set of skills, skills ~~that make me a nightmare for people like you~~ ranging from Javascript and Ruby to tools and techniques that lie in the 'DevOps arena', and a handful of topics between.

 I enjoy running events / hackathon type stuff, as well as giving talks that are more than 60% gifs.
 Anything that revolves around teaching / enabling generally makes me happy.
-Outside of work, I'm generally just a **massive** nerd and/or at the Marquis.
+Outside of work, I'm generally just a **massive** nerd (examples include Dungeons and Dragons) and/or at the pub.

 # HBDI / Communication Styles